emmahewson/mp3-swimmon/README.md

 - Flash Messages
     - On submission a flash message displays telling the user their submission has been successful.
 Flash messages are styled using custom CSS
 - Add Event Specific Features
-    - The top input has an autofocus attribute so the user can begin typing without selecting it
-    - I have not included this on the edit event form as the user may not want to access all of the inputs in order
+    - The top input has an autofocus attribute so the user can begin typing without selecting it.
+(I have not included this on the edit event form as the user may not want to access all of the inputs in order)
 - Edit Event Specific Features
     - Form is populated with the existing event information
     - Additional JavaScript code added to make the date picker show the previously selected date